NHL Commissioner meets with Kyle Beach, offers league's help

 CHICAGO (AP) — NHL Commissioner Gary Bettman talked to Kyle Beach on Saturday about what the league can do to better protect its players after the former first-round pick said he was sexually assaulted by an assistant coach in 2010 and his allegations were largely ignored by the Chicago Blackhawks.

+Donald Fehr, the leader of the NHL players’ association, also met with Beach in a separate video conference call.

 Susan Loggans, an attorney representing Beach in a lawsuit against the team, said Bettman expressed his “sincere regret” over what Beach had experienced.
-He also offered the NHL’s help with psychological services and anything else that the league had available.
+He also offered the NHL’s help with psychological services for him and his family and anything else that the league had available.

 “There was discussion about what could be done in the future to assure this kind of thing did not occur again,” Loggans said in an email to the AP.

-Beach, 31, also is slated to meet with Donald Fehr, the leader of the NHL players’ association, on Saturday in a separate video conference call.

-Messages were left by the AP seeking comment from the NHL and the NHLPA.
+A message was left by the AP seeking comment from the NHL.

+Loggans said Beach’s meeting with Fehr covered the league’s substance abuse and behavioral health program, which did not follow up when Beach reported what happened.

+“They looked at it as though it was a privileged communication and they couldn’t do anything,” Loggans said.
+“And they want to carve out a mechanism whereby if abusive behavior is taking place they can take action.”

 The AP does not typically identify people who say they are victims of sexual assault unless they come forward publicly.
 Beach spoke with TSN on Wednesday and posted a statement on Twitter on Thursday expressing gratitude for the support he had received in the past few days.